fpgdubost/iocsv/README.md

-Python package to read and write csv files.
+IOCSV is a python package to read and write csv files.

 ## Installation